hirnimeshrampuresoftware/arm-software-developers-ads/content/learning-paths/server-and-cloud/mysql/mysql_memcached.md

 **NOTE:-** We are using [table1.sql](https://github.com/hirnimeshrampuresoftware/arm-software-developers-ads/files/10433744/table_dot_sql.txt) and [table2.sql](https://github.com/hirnimeshrampuresoftware/arm-software-developers-ads/files/10661786/table2_dot_sql.txt) script file to dump data.
 Specify the path of the files accordingly.
 Replace `{{Your_mysql_password}}` and `{{Give_any_password}}` with your own password.

-In our case, the inventory file will generate automatically.
+In our case, the inventory file will be generated automatically.
 This file is formed after the `terraform apply` command.

 ### Ansible Commands
 To run a Playbook, we need to use the `ansible-playbook` command.